V-Wong/V-Wong.github.io/index.md

 # Hi There!
 I'm Vincent, a software engineer based in Sydney, Australia.
-I currently study Computer Science and Mathematics at [UNSW](https://unsw.edu.au) while also working as a Junior Software Developer at [Ventia](https://ventia.com).
+I currently study Computer Science and Mathematics at [UNSW](https://unsw.edu.au) while also working part time as a Junior Software Developer at [Ventia](https://ventia.com).

-I have experience programming with:
+I am interested in all aspects of software engineering and learning new techniques to write elegant, secure and scalable software solutions.
+I primarily develop software in
+- Rust
 - Python
 - Javascript/Typescript

-- C++
+and also have project experience in Java and C++.

-On this site, you will find various of my software projects as well as notes written for many of the UNSW computing courses I have taken.
+On this site, you will find various of my software projects as well as notes written for the UNSW computing courses I have taken.

 # Contact Me
 I am always open to new opportunities in software engineering.
 Feel free to contact me: